ajksharma/dda-serverspec-crate/README.md

 ## Features
 The dda-serverspec-crate allows you to specify expected state for target-systems and test against their current state. dda-serverspec-crate provides tests for:
  * execution against localhost, remote hoste or multiple remote hosts.
- * files or folders presence / absence.
+ * files or folders presence / absence, plus specific FilePermissions/group/owner.
  * packages are installed / uninstalled
  * services listening to ip & port
  * validity of local certificate files